K-Irungu/phase-4-cookies-in-rails-api/README.md

 module MyApp
   class Application < Rails::Application
     config.load_defaults 6.1
-    # This is set in apps generated with the --api flag, and removes session/cookie middleware
+    # This is set in generated with the --api flag, and removes session/cookie middleware
     config.api_only = true

     # Must add these lines!